jonathanfiat/ApproxiPong/docs/_posts/2018-01-11-introduction.md

 # Our Code

-The code is available in github, as well as usage instruction and (some) documentation.
+The code is available in [github][our-code], as well as usage instruction and (some) documentation.
 You are more than welcome to download it, test it yourself and implement your own variations on those algorithms.
 Here are some general useful commands:

     python play.py # play using the arrows against “Follow” python play.py -r predict # watch games between “Follow” and “Predict”